akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 Of course, she can do the same for all the other "Translation" attributes.

->As you can see, without any PIM customization and few development on your connector, Julia can build some powerful translation features in her PIM!
+As you can see, without any PIM customization and with a few developments on your connector, Julia can build some powerful translation features in her PIM!